-There are two functions built into this switch: preheating the engine and bypassing the engine safety shutdown circuit, enabling a quicker start.
+There are three functions built into this switch: preheating the engine, flashing the generator field, and bypassing the engine safety shutdown circuit enabling a quicker start.
 Hold the switch in the ON position for approximately 10 to 20 seconds before starting a cold engine.
 Holding the switch ON for too long can burn out the glow plugs.

 NOTE: Three position Engine Control switches must be in the RUN position during preheating.
 Preheat switch must be held in ON position during starting.